-It might happen that the Support team asks you for a HAR file to better investigate the cause of an issue.
+It might happen that the Support team asks you for a HAR file combined with the log file of your browser's console to better investigate the cause of an issue.

 If are using the Google Chrome browser, you can record these files by following the steps below.
 For other browsers, see the following website for more information: Generate HAR files.